Auburn Montgomery Warhawks

 The Auburn Montgomery Warhawks (also AUM Warhawks, formerly Auburn Montgomery Senators) are the athletic teams that represent Auburn University at Montgomery (AUM), located in Montgomery, Alabama, in intercollegiate sports at the Division II level of the National Collegiate Athletic Association (NCAA).
 The Warhawks have primarily competed in the Gulf South Conference since the 2017–18 academic year.

 Auburn Montgomery competes in eleven intercollegiate varsity sports.
-Men's sports include baseball, basketball, cross country, soccer, and tennis; while women's sports include basketball, cross country, soccer, softball, tennis, and volleyball.
+Men's sports include baseball, basketball, cross country, soccer, and tennis; while women's sports include basketball, cross country, golf, soccer, softball, tennis, and volleyball.

 Move to NCAA Division II

 Auburn University at Montgomery (AUM) participated in the National Association of Intercollegiate Athletics (NAIA) for approximately 30 years.
 However, during those 30 years, AUM had routinely explored possible future participation in NCAA Division II.
 AUM was accepted into the membership process into the NCAA Division II on July 12, 2013, but the decision was reversed on July 26, 2013.
 AUM was expected to join the Peach Belt Conference in the 2014–15 season, but this was apparently set aside when the NCAA refused to admit the school.
 However, the school reapplied and was approved to begin the three-year Division II membership process on July 17, 2015 and began the transition with the 2015–16 season, while joining the Gulf South Conference for all sports effective in the 2017–18 season.